numbas/editor-docs/source/how-do-i.rst

 Take a logarithm to a randomly-chosen base.
 -------------------------------------------

-The built-in JME functions :func:`ln` and :func:`log` compute logarithms to base :math:`e` and :math:`10`, respectively.
+The built-in JME functions :jme:func:`ln` and :jme:func:`log` compute logarithms to base :math:`e` and :math:`10`, respectively.
-:func:`log` can take a second parameter defining the base.
+:jme:func:`log` can take a second parameter defining the base.
 For example::

     log(x,3)